GoobyFRS/bluebotpc-web/pages/legal/legal.md

 ---
 # Legal & Compliance Center

-Data on this page is subject to change without notification. **Last Updated:** July 24th 2023
+Data on this page is subject to change without notification. **Last Updated:** September 5th 2023

 By utilizing any BlueBotPC services you agree to all agreements below which make-up our **Master Service Agreement**.

-[Service Level Agreement](https://www.bluebotpc.com/pages/legal/sla) - Defines our level of services provided.

-[Terms of Service](https://www.bluebotpc.com/pages/legal/tos) - Outlines rules and regulations that apply to our Web-Based services.

 [Privacy Policy](https://www.bluebotpc.com/pages/legal/privacy-policy) - Defines what data we collect and how it is processed.